theagelessshoulders.com

 Start with:

-• water before morning movement
+• Water before morning movement

-• sipping during long sitting periods
+• Sipping during long sitting periods

-• pairing hydration with daily routines (meals, breaks)
+• Pairing hydration with daily routines (meals, breaks)

 These small shifts often make shoulder movement feel lighter — without adding new exercises.